 If you temporarily travel away from your tax home, you can use this chapter to determine if you have deductible travel expenses.

+- This chapter discusses:

+- Traveling away from home,

+- Temporary assignment, and

+- What travel expenses are deductible.

-This chapter defines "travel expenses," "tax home," "temporary assignment," and the "standard meal allowance."
-It also discusses the rules for travel inside and outside the United States, luxury water travel, and deductible convention expenses.
+It also discusses the standard meal allowance, rules for travel inside and outside the United States, luxury water travel, and deductible convention expenses.